 The noise startled Mark.
 His mind had wandered — as it often did when he walked Abby after work.
 These rambles relaxed him and he fell into a trance as he sauntered, dog lead in hand.
 And Abby enjoyed the strolls too, of course.

 She was a golden retriever.
 Not a purebred, but you could see most of her genes came from that variety of canine.
 Mark was a firm believer in rescuing animals.
 When he looked into dog adoption, he’d been adamant he wouldn’t buy from a breeder.
 The moment the shelter called to let him know they’d found a box of puppies behind a dumpster, Mark knew he’d leave with one of them.

 Mark would have liked to say he was the one who chose Abby, but in reality, it was she who chose him.

 As he’d walked into the shelter, the potent whiff of animals and the cacophony of barks assaulted him.
 The volunteer on duty took him down the hall.
 Canines of all shapes, sizes, personalities and histories gazed out at him with large eyes. “…and these last five are the ones I called you about,” she gestured to the tiny fluffballs behind wire doors.
 All but one were asleep on their sides.
 Chubby bellies wobbled with each breath, tongues lolled out of mouths.

-One pup wasn’t asleep, however.
-The dog sat there, no bigger than the boots on his feet, staring at him through shiny brown eyes.
-The expression on that face was all too human; the animal was measuring him, sizing him up.
+One pup wasn’t asleep.
+The dog sat there, no bigger than the boots on his feet, and stared at him through shiny brown eyes.
+The expression on that face was all too human; the animal measured Mark, sized him up.

 That had been three years ago.